automateps/AutomatePS/Docs/New-AMWorkflow.md

 # New-AMWorkflow

 ## SYNOPSIS
-Creates a new AutoMate Enterprise workflow.
+Creates a new Automate workflow.

 ## SYNTAX